feiwang3311/toy-mlir/README.md

 1. Walk all operations in the module
 2. For each operation, try to match the first pattern operation
 3. Use data-flow based search to match remaining operations
-4. Bind SSA values consistently (same pattern value → same IR value)
+4. Bind SSA values consistently (same pattern value → same IR value, handles multiple results)
 5. Backtrack if constraints violated

 ### PART 3: Function Transformations